POPULATION

 The probationary period can be renewed once by giving notice to the employee in writing within the following deadlines:

 Employees under probation can be dismissed without any notice and without either party being able to claim compensation.
+Employees must be paid at least the minimum wage on probation.

 Population 31.9m